DimWebDev/MCP-Travel-Agent/README.md

 ```

 ## 🚦 Checking MCP Server Health with the Inspector GUI

+> **Inspector for FastMCP 2.x+**
+>
+> For FastMCP 2.x and later, always use `poetry run fastmcp dev ...` to launch the Inspector.
+The legacy `mcp dev` CLI is not compatible with FastMCP 2.x servers.
+The built-in Inspector provides a web-based UI for tool discovery and testing.

-You can verify any FastMCP server end‐to‐end by using the **MCP Inspector**—a lightweight GUI + proxy that lets you visually discover and invoke your tools without hand-crafting JSON-RPC messages.
+You can verify any FastMCP server end‐to‐end by using the **FastMCP Inspector**—a lightweight GUI + proxy that lets you visually discover and invoke your tools without hand-crafting JSON-RPC messages.

 ---